Via Valais: It’s Way Better than Running the Haute Route

 Dan: As professional photographers, we did a lot of our commercial and editorial work on sections of the Via Valais, which further introduced it to an outdoor audience.
 It’s been featured in various European Runner’s Worlds, Trail Runner, and is now the setting of a great story by Chris Solomon in Outside Magazine.
 We shot an entire Patagonia project on the trail, and one of those images was the first time the Patagonia catalog cover was trail running.
 This summer, Black Diamond is releasing a film about how we created the Via Valais with some stunning footage that’ll have people rushing to their devices to learn more.

 The Via Valais exploded on social media (#viavalais) and runners from all over the world took notice.
 We worked really hard to make the best possible images of the tour to catch people’s attention and clearly it worked.
 But we also had some pretty famous mountains, like the Matterhorn, doing some of the work for us.

 Run the Alps: What makes the route special to you?
 Any favorite sections?

 Dan: My wife Janine did most of the route design.
-Kim and I developed it from a business standpoint, created the online guide on our site Elevation, and made it what it is.
+Kim and I developed it from a business standpoint, created the online guide on ALPSinsight, and made it what it is.
 Growing the route from an idea to a reality makes it very special for us.
 Now seeing people have incredibly good experiences on it is the best result we could imagine.

 A favorite section?
 For me it’s our stage 7, Turtmanntal to Randa, with the bonus peak summit of the Barrhorn.